falcosecurity/charts/falco/README.md

 > **Tip**: List all releases using `helm list`, a release is a name used to track a specific deployment

+### About the driver

+Falco needs a driver (the [kernel module](https://falco.org/docs/event-sources/drivers/#kernel-module) or the [eBPF probe](https://falco.org/docs/event-sources/drivers/#ebpf-probe)) to work.

+The container image includes a script (`falco-driver-loader`) that either tries to build the driver on-the-fly or downloads a prebuilt driver as a fallback.
+Usually, no action is required.

+If a prebuilt driver is not available for your distribution/kernel, Falco needs **kernel headers** installed on the host as a prerequisite to building the driver on the fly correctly.
+You can find instructions on installing the kernel headers for your system under the [Install section](https://falco.org/docs/getting-started/installation/) of the official documentation.

 ## Uninstalling the Chart

 To uninstall the `falco` deployment: